masenf/kf7hvm-com/projects.md

 # Upcoming Projects

+I've got a lot in flight, want to help out?
+Register on my [furer.co](https://furer.co) forum where I keep track of the latest progress.

 * simplextest.net - coordinating propagation testing
 * qsowatch - a new way of visualizing DMR network traffic
 * USB+standalone PTT switch w/ PC data+voice for Yaesu FT-2900